Quattro99/PowerShellScripts/Azure/RBAC/Custom Roles/Key Vault Backup Role/README.md

-# Custom Key Vault Backup Role
+# Key Vault Backup Operator

 ## Overview

-This document provides details about the *Custom Key Vault Backup Role* designed for use within Azure.
+This document provides details about the *Key Vault Backup Operator* designed for use within Azure.
 This role allows Azure Backup service to interact with Azure Key Vault by managing keys and secrets necessary for performing backup operations in a secure manner.

 ## Role Details

-- **Role Name**: Custom Key Vault Backup Role
+- **Role Name**: Key Vault Backup Role
 - **Description**: This role permits users to get, list, and back up keys and secrets stored in Azure Key Vault specifically for Azure Backup processes.

 ## Assignable Scopes